codeuniversity/thf-climate/README.md

 ### Dependencies

-Ruff is used for linting and formatting.
-Pytest is used for testing.
+Install the dependencies for development.
 ```bash
 pip install -r requirements-dev.txt
 ```

+### Linting and Formatting

+Ruff is used for linting and formatting.

 You can install the vscode extension for ruff to get linting and formatting on save [here](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff)